jupyter/notebook/docs/source/development_js.rst

     tools.

-Building the Notebook from its GitHub source code requires some tools to create JavaScript components and minify the CSS.
+Building the Notebook from its GitHub source code requires some tools to create and minify JavaScript components and the CSS.
 These tools and the following steps are used when making a Notebook release.

 1. Install `Node.js <https://nodejs.org/>`_ and `npm`.